ApsaraDB/PolarDB-for-PostgreSQL/README.md

 ## Branch Introduction

-The `POLARDB_11_STABLE` is stable branch which is based on PostgreSQL 11.9.
-It supports compute-storage separation architecture.
-The `distributed` branch, which supports distributed architecture.
+The `POLARDB_11_STABLE` is the stable branch based on PostgreSQL 11.9, which supports compute-storage separation architecture.
+The `distributed` branch supports distributed architecture.

 ## Architecture and Roadmap